 Step 1: Choosing a Window-Mounted Air Conditioning Unit

 1. Consider the Different Cooling Capacities of Window Air Conditioners

-The BTU of an air conditioner should match the room size where the unit will be placed.
-Some manufacturers will include a recommended square footage along with their air conditioning units.
+The British Thermal Units of an air conditioner should match the room size where the unit will be placed.
+Some manufacturers will include a recommended square footage to support along with their air conditioning units.
 However, as a rule of thumb, for every square foot of living space that is to be cooled by the ACU, you would need 20 BTU.
 To cross-check, you can also use a BTU calculator or an air conditioning BTU chart.

 2. Factor In the Energy Efficiency of Your Air Conditioner

 Look for the energy efficiency ratio (EER) of the ACU that you are going to buy.
 The EER is derived by dividing the BTU rating by the unit’s wattage.
-Therefore, the higher the EER of an air conditioning unit, the less you would need to spend on hydro.
+Therefore, the higher the energy efficiency ratio of an air conditioning unit, the less you would need to spend on hydro.

 3. Get Your Window Measurements

-Take the measurements of the width and the height of the opening of your window where the ACU will be installed.
-When you’re out shopping for window air conditioning units, compare the dimension of the unit against the measurements of the opening to make sure that it will fit.
-Don’t forget to include the tilt of the unit when taking measurements.
+Take the estimation of the width and the height of the opening of your window where the ACU will be safely installed.
+When you’re out shopping for window air conditioning units, compare the dimension of the unit against the measurements of the window opening to make sure that it will fit.
+Don’t forget to include the tilt of the unit when calculating.

 Step 2: Determine the Location for Window Air Conditioner Installation